pippinbarr/cart253-2020/modules/04/elses.md

 ## Nested `if`-statements

 We can achieve this kind of decision by putting one `if`-statement __inside__ another one!
+This is called __nesting__ the `if`-statements.

-Consider the idea that we want to make our circle red if it is in the center third of the canvas.
+Consider the idea that we want to make our circle red if it is in the central third of the canvas.
 That is, if it is greater than the left third __and__ the less than the right third.
 We would write:

 ```javascript
 if (circle.x > width/3) {